 The Great Library series is one of those weird series where the first book Ink and Bone was just meh.
 I wasn’t even sure I wanted to pick up the rest of the books.
 But what did I find myself doing about a year ago on NetGalley?

 “Oh, Paper and Fire?
 What’s this?
 The 2nd book in the series?
 I’ll request it!”

 Well, I’m so glad I did!
 Paper and Fire blew me out of the water, so when I specifically requested the third of the five book series, Ash and Quill, I had high expectations.
 I’m glad to say I wasn’t disappointed. 🙂

-Thank you to NetGalley and Disney-Hyperion for giving me a free, digital copy in exchange for an honest review.
+So thanks to Berkeley Publishing Group and NetGalley for giving me a free digital copy in exchange for an honest review.